Atlanta Summer Symptoms: Sunburn, Skin Care, Dehydration

 - Knowledge of the UV index can help one make health-saving choices.

-- The information about the UV index can be found on meteorological websites and smartphones.
+- Information about the UV index can be found on meteorological websites and smartphones.
 Start the weather application on your phone and read the last line – it’s where the UV index is given.